poojadeshmukh163/Project2/README.md

   Use case: Select EC2

    Click Next: Permissions
-Name the role: VPCFlowLogsToS3Role

-  Click Create Role

-🔗 4: Custom IAM Policy (Attach this to the role)
+Custom IAM Policy (Attach this to the role)

 {
   "Version": "2012-10-17",